vmstio/docs/content/rules/moderation.md

 ## Appeals

 Users can appeal actions of moderators.
-In such cases, actions of moderators will be reviewed by an administrator, and after additional discussion or deliberation, the appeal may be accepted or denied.
+In such cases, actions of moderators will be reviewed by an Administrator, and after additional discussion or deliberation, the appeal may be accepted or denied.

 ## Contributors

-While we greatly appreciate folks who have paid subscriptions to vmst.io, or made one-time contributions, their financial contributions do not bring special favor to the moderator staff.
+While we greatly appreciate folks who have paid subscriptions to vmst.io, or made one-time contributions, their financial contributions do not bring special favor from the staff for moderation issues.
 At no time should this factor into the decision to take action against a member.

 Subscribers are free to cancel their contribution to vmst.io at any time.